skalenetwork/mirage-manager/docs/Staking.md

 ### requestSendAllFees

+Requests to send all earned fees to a specified address

 ```solidity
 function requestSendAllFees(address payable to) external
 ```

-Requests to send all earned fees to a specified address

-_Only callable by node owners
-to address must be an allowed receiver if the list is not empty_
+**dev:** _Only callable by node owners to address must be an allowed receiver if the list is not empty_

 #### Parameters